grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 </CodeGroup>

-## Different environment variables and tags per scenario.
+## Use different environment variables and tags per scenario.

-In the previous example we set tags on individual HTTP request metrics, but this can also be done per scenario, which would apply them to other [taggable](/using-k6/tags-and-groups#tags) objects as well.
+The previous example set tags on individual HTTP request metrics, but this can also be done per scenario, which would apply them to other [taggable](/using-k6/tags-and-groups#tags) objects as well.